everaccountable/easy_prefs/README.md

 A simple, safe, and performant preferences library for Rust applications.

-We asked: "How simple can we make reading and writing preferences in Rust?"
+We asked: "What is the simplest possible API to persist a struct in Rust?"
 This is our answer.
-(Oh, and it has to also be performant, testable, thread safe, easy to migrate, and never corrupt your data)
+(Oh, and it is also be performant, testable, thread safe, easy to migrate, and should never corrupt your data)

 *This library was created by Ever Accountable – an app that helps people quit compulsive porn use and become the best version of themselves.
-More information is available at [everaccountable.com](https://everaccountable.com).*
+More info at [everaccountable.com](https://everaccountable.com).*

-easy_prefs is a simple macro that basically decorates a struct.
-It makes that struct automatically persist its data to disk (in a .toml file).

 easy_preferences does these things well: